File IQ Installation for AWS EC2

 Authentication and authorization to your organization’s Nasuni Management Console to configure the File IQ for your environment.

-NOC Login
+Nasuni Portal or NOC Login

 Volumes List

 Use at least one volume when setting up File IQ.
-Ideally, choose one small volume to see the result quickly when you enable the File IQ Appliance.

 NEAs List

-You need at least one Nasuni Edge Appliance (NEA) to configure sending activity to the File IQ virtual machine.
+You need at least one Nasuni Edge Appliance to configure sending activity to the File IQ virtual machine.
 Ideally, pick an NEA from which you can mount volumes to generate traffic and see it in the File IQ dashboards.
 The NEA must be running version 9.14.3 or later.

 File IQ Serial Number and Authorization Code